 3.3.
 Data Analysis

 The collected data were coded and entered into the computer using SPSS version 16 software.
 After ensuring the accuracy of the data entry, the analysis was performed by the same software.
 Percentage (frequency) was used to determine the severity and frequency of domestic violence.
-The ANOVA test determined the relationship between pregnant women's and husbands' education with various types of domestic violence.
-The t test determined the relationship between marriage duration and various kinds of domestic violence.
-Also, the logistic regression test was used to predict the role of pregnant women's and husbands' education in domestic violence.
-The significance level was considered P < 0.05.
+The ANOVA test, t test and logistic regression was used to analyze the data.

 According to data, 17.3% of pregnant women were employed, and 28.5% were illiterate (Table 1).